 How I (Eventually) Quit Smoking (As Far As You Know)

 On March 31st, 2017, I quit smoking tobacco.
 And then, again, on April 2nd.
-Then, briefly, on April 27th, and most recently, yesterday, May 4th.
+Then, briefly, on April 27th, and most recently, yesterday, May 4th of whatever year this is.
 Who says quitting is hard?
-I’ve done it three times in the last month.
-To be honest, just thinking about quitting is so stressful, it makes me want to smoke.
+I’ve done it dozens of times.
+To be honest, though, thinking about quitting is so stressful, it makes me want to smoke.

 Maybe I shouldn’t think of it as ‘quitting.’
 Too many negative connotations.
 Instead, let’s say that, around the beginning of May, I consciously decided to have one last smoke.
 Although that sounds awfully . . . final.
 I’m not sure I’m ready for all that.
 I’ve got it–at some point, a while back, I thought I would see how long I could wait between cigarettes.
 I can work with that.

 All the experts recommend setting a quit date, both to give yourself a goal, and to give yourself time to put yourself in the right mindset for quitting.
 In reality, we set quit dates because it allows us to add one more ritualistic element to the smoking experience.
 Smoking is all about rituals, and marking a date on a calendar is simply one more (last) ritual.

 Part of me wished I had a reason to quit beyond the obvious health reasons, because clearly, those hadn’t been compelling enough.
 I started smoking in my twenties, which would have been the 1980s, by which point everyone knew that cigarettes were bad.